Review: The Family Suites at Disney’s All-Star Music Resort

 Two value resort rooms: The biggest potential issue with two value resort rooms is that while Disney will try to make them adjacent or connected, there’s no guarantee, so your family members may be widely scattered.
 In total, you’ll get as much space as any option except Art of Animation.

 You also get two baths, 4 separate beds, and beds on average more comfortable than any other option (since none of them are fold-out or fold-down).
-No kitchen materials except for two mini-fridges; no “living room”; lower price than any option except Alligator Bayou at Port Orleans Riverside.
+No kitchen materials except for two mini-fridges; no “living room”; lower price than any option except one five person room at Port Orleans Riverside or Caribbean Beach.

 Overall space: Art of Animation Family Suites provide the most overall space, with All-Star Music Family Suites a close second.
-Port Orleans Riverside provides the least space, and is really in a fundamentally different category.
+Port Orleans Riverside and Caribbean Beach provide the least space, and is really in a fundamentally different category.

 Living room: All-Star Music Family Suites provide the largest living room with the best seating for large families.
 Art of Animation and Cabins at Fort Wilderness living rooms are OK.
-Port Orleans does not have a living room.
+Port Orleans and Caribbean Beach do not have a living room.

 Kitchen: The Cabins provide a full kitchen.
 Both Family Suites have a mini-kitchen with counter space, storage, a mini -fridge, microwave, and coffee pot.

 The mini-kitchen at All-Star Music has much more counter and storage space than that at Art of Animation.
-Riverside has no kitchen, but does have a mini-fridge and coffee pot.
+Riverside and Caribbean Beach have no kitchen, but do have a mini-fridge and coffee pot.

 Dining space: The Cabins and Art of Animation each have dining tables, and both are too small to fit 6 people.
 All-Star Music has a small 30″ round table that seats even fewer.
-Riverside also has a small table that seats two.
+Riverside and Caribbean Beach also have a small table that seats two.

-Baths: Riverside and the cabins have one, the two Family Suites have two.
+Baths: Riverside, Caribbean Beach and the Cabins have one, the two Family Suites each have two.

-Number of beds: Riverside and Art of Animation have three sleeping spots; the Cabins and All-Star Music have four.
+Number of beds: Riverside, Caribbean Beach and Art of Animation have three sleeping spots; the Cabins and All-Star Music have four.

 Quality of beds: Each of these options has at least one fold-out or fold-down bed.
 Such beds do not have box springs, and can have thin cushions supported by uncomfortable metal rods.
-The worst is the ottoman bed shown above (not yet unfolded!) in All-Star Music, and the best overall package is at Riverside, since 4 of its 5 sleeping spots are on standard queens.
+The worst is the ottoman bed shown above (not yet unfolded!) in All-Star Music, and the best overall package is at Riverside and Caribbean Beach, since 4 of their 5 sleeping spots are on standard queens.